West Bank

 As the ornamentation, icons and lamps in the front of the church suggest, the basilica is now almost wholly a Greek Orthodox place of worship.
 The Armenian Orthodox own the northern transept.
 The Catholics have the site of the manger and the adjoining altar next to the Nativity grotto.

-So while Christians in the Western world are celebrating Christ’s birthday on December 25, the church at his birthplace still has 13 days to wait for the Orthodox observance on January 7 and a further 12 days for the Armenian Christmas.
+So while Christians in the Western world celebrate Christ’s birthday on December 25 of the Gregorian calendar, the church at his birthplace still has 13 days to wait for the Orthodox, using the old Julian calendar, to celebrate it on January 7.
+Then the Armenians celebrate Jesus’ birth and baptism together on January 19.

-So where does the televised Christmas Eve service come from?
+So where does the televised Christmas Eve service on December 24 come from?
 The adjoining Church of St Catherine of Alexandria, which is Catholic.

 Other sites in the Bethlehem area: